paolobaiguera/paolobaiguera.github.io/README.md

 **Interactions**:

+- Mouse Click: Create a new Ripple that lasts for only 1 second.
+In this way the user can choose which fish will play or simply add more momentary ripples.

-- Mouse Click/Drag: If a fish is within the movement space, it moves away and reproduce a sound (a note assigned to it)
+- Mouse Drag: If a fish is within the dragging space it will disappear and re-render far from the mouse position.

-- Sliders: Moving the sliders add or remove respectively Fishes and Ripples.
+- Sliders: Moving the sliders add or remove respectively Fishes and Ripples which last as long as the user likes

-- Automated: Whenever a fish is within any Ripple’s area it plays the note and change his tail color.
+- Automated: Whenever a fish is within any Ripple’s area it plays the note and change his tail’s color.

-- Automated: Every 2 seconds the notes playing changes (according to 4 basics chord A, C#m, E, G#m)
+- Automated: Every 2 seconds the notes playing changes (either the C or the F pentatonic scale)

 **Results**: